Chapter 6 Coding Principles

 • comments

-• hard coded values aid extension, efficiency and reproducibility
+• creating explicit variables, rather thanhard coding values, can aid extension, efficiency and reproducibility

 • functions make code easier to read, easier to modify, reduce the likelihood of bugs